-Dr. A. Selcuk Uluagac is currently an Assistant Professor in the Department of Electrical and Computer Engineering at Florida International University, where where he leads the Cyber-Physical Systems Security Lab (CSL), with an additional courtesy appointment in the Department of Electrical and Computer Engineering.
-Before FIU, he was a member of the research faculty as a Senior Research Engineer in the School of Electrical and Computer Engineering at The Georgia Institute of Technology and prior to Georgia Tech, he was a Senior Research Engineer at Symantec.
+Dr. Selcuk Uluagac is is currently an Eminent Scholar Chaired Professor in the Knight Foundation School of Computing and Information Science at Florida International University, where he leads the Cyber-Physical Systems Security Lab (CSL), with an additional courtesy appointment in the Department of Electrical and Computer Engineering.
+Before FIU, he was a member of the research faculty as a Senior Research Engineer in the School of Electrical and Computer Engineering (ECE) at the Georgia Institute of Technology and prior to Georgia Tech, he was a Senior Research Engineer at Symantec.
 Dr. Uluagac earned his Ph.D. with a concentration in cybersecurity from the School of Electrical and Computer Engineering at The Georgia Institute of Technology.
 He also received a M.S. in Information Security from the School of Computer Science at The Georgia Institute of Technology and a M.S. from the Department of Electrical and Computer Engineering at Carnegie Mellon University.

 He is an expert in the areas of cybersecurity and privacy with an emphasis on their practical and applied aspects and teaches classes in these areas.
 His current work focuses on ransomware, forensics, IoT, CPS security topics.
 He has hundreds of research papers/studies/publications in cybersecurity and privacy in the most reputable venues such as USENIX Security, NDSS, IEEE TIFS.